0rax/fish-bd/README.md

 **Installation**

 Using Make:

 Run `make install`.
-Assumes your fish config directory is ~/.config/fish
+Assumes your fish config directory is `~/.config/fish`.

-Manual install:
+Manual Install:

 Copy `bd.fish` into the `/functions` directory off of your fish config root.
 Copy `completions/bd.fish` into the `/completions` directory off of your fish config root.